 Do not put batteries in your curbside recycling.
 Bring all types of batteries to the household hazardous waste collection sites for free.
 Follow these steps to prepare batteries:

-- Step 1: Put a small piece of clear tape over the positive and negative ends of each battery.
+- Put a small piece of clear tape over the positive and negative ends of each battery.
 Use clear tape so staff can see the battery type.
 Do not use masking or painters tape.
 Alkaline (common, single-use) batteries don’t require taping, but if you’re not sure what type of battery you have, tape it anyway.

-- Step 2: Place taped batteries in a plastic tub with a loose-fitting lid.
+- Place taped batteries in a plastic tub with a loose-fitting lid.
 Store the batteries in a cool, dry location that is out of reach of children until you are ready to recycle them.

-- Step 3: Bring batteries to the household hazardous waste collection sites for free.
+- Bring batteries to the household hazardous waste collection sites for free.